sohsatoh/AutoTSSSaver/README.md

 os.system('cd <PATH TO AUTOTSSSAVER>;python3 autotss.py -p <PATH TO TSSCHECKER>')
 ```

+As testrun, please execute the command inside '' on Terminal.

 **3. Run autorun.py**

 Open terminal, and run autorun.py by python (not python3).